BodenmillerGroup/xtiff/README.md

 In general, written metadata is kept at a minimum and only information that can be inferred from the raw image data is included (image dimensions, data type, number of channels, channel names).
 Additional metadata natively supported by the tifffile package can be specified using function parameters.
-For OME-TIFF files, the OME-XML "Description" tag contents can be further refined by customizing the OME-XML template or by providing a custom OME-XML-generating function.
+For OME-TIFF files, the OME-XML "Description" tag contents can be further refined by specifying custom OME-XML-generating functions.

 _Why should I care about TIFF?
 I use Zarr/NetCDF/whatever._